bergie/bergie.github.com/_posts/2012-11-21-jolla-sailfish.md

 ![Jyrki Katainen](/files/slush12_opening_katainen.jpg)

 > But seriously, we as a country have been losing market share in many important markets.
 The ways to solve this is through research and entrepreneurship.
 The focus on R&D was what lifted Finland from the recession of the early 90s.
 We want to become the largest hub of start-ups in Northern Europe.
 We need to create an atmosphere were new entrepreneurs and venture capitalists can meet in easier ways.

+## Jolla launch keynote

+*For those unable to be here in person, there is [a livestream available](http://new.livestream.com/slushlive/mainstage).*